Abhivgreek/Library-Management/README.md

 This project is open-source and available under the **MIT License**.

 ## Contact
-For any queries or suggestions, please contact: [Your Email Address]
+For any queries or suggestions, please contact: [abhishekwoork@gmail.com]